-- 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) $\,$ - 2.
-Wait until the safety belt warning light turns off.
-(Approximately 1 minute) - Step 3 must be completed within 60 seconds after the safety belt warning light turns off. - 3.
-Buckle then unbuckle the safety belt 9 times, ending with the safety belt in the unbuckled state. - After step 3 is complete, the safety belt warning light will be turned on for 3 seconds. - If step 4 does not occur within 10 seconds at the end of step 3, Beltminder will automatically exit programming mode without changing its enable status. - 4.
-Within 10 seconds of the light turning on, buckle then unbuckle the safety belt. - This will disable the BeltMinder feature if it is currently enabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder feature if it is currently disabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 4 times per second for 3 seconds again. - 5.
-After receiving confirmation, the deactivation/activation procedure is complete.
+1. Turn the ignition switch to the RUN (or ON) position.
+(DO NOT START THE ENGINE)

+2. Wait until the safety belt warning light turns off.
+(Approximately 1 minute)

+• Step 3 must be completed within 60 seconds after the safety belt warning light turns off.

+3. At a moderate speed, buckle then unbuckle the safety belt 9 times, ending with the safety belt in the unbuckled state.

+- After Step 3 is complete, the safety belt warning light will be turned on for 3 seconds. - If Step 4 does not occur within 10 seconds at the end of Step 3, Beltminder[®] will automatically exit programming mode without changing its enable status.

+4. Within 10 seconds of the light turning on, at a moderate speed, buckle then unbuckle the safety belt.

+- This will disable the BeltMinder^{TD} feature if it is currently enabled.
+As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder(1) feature if it is currently disabled.
+As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 4 times per second for 3 seconds again.

+5. After receiving confirmation, the deactivation/activation procedure is complete.